-Bereishit Wrap-Up

-by Sammy Schaechter

-Ashem created the world in six days.
+PARSHA MATION A Weekly Publication of National Council of Young Israel PARSHAT BEREISHIT Bereishit Wrap-Up by Sammy Schaechter ashem created the world in six days.
 On the first day Hashem made darkness and light.
 On the second day He made the heavens and the sky, dividing the "upper waters" from the "lower waters."
-On the third day He created land and sea and brought up trees and plants from the earth.
-On the fourth day He created the sun, moon and stars.
+On the third day He ness and clothed created land and sea and brought up trees and plants from the earth.
+On the Hashem kicked fourth day He created the sun, moon them all out of and stars.
 On the fifth day Hashem created fish, birds and reptiles.
-On the sixth day, He created land-animals, and then the human being, Adam.
+On the punished sixth day, He created land-animals, and then the human being, Adam.
 Hashem stopped work on the seventh day, and sanctified it as a day of rest, Shabbat.

 After Adam was created from the earth, Hashem placed him in Gan Eden.
 He allowed Adam to eat from any tree in the garden, with the exception of the Etz Hada'at, Tree of Knowledge.
 Adam named all the animals and birds, and Hashem decided that Adam needed a mate.
 So Hashem caused Adam to fall into a deep sleep and formed a woman, Chava, from one of his ribs.
-The nachash, snake, at the time the wisest of all animals, sweet-talked Chava into eating from the fruit of the forbidden
+The nachash, snake, at the time the wisest of all animals, sweet-talked Chava into eating from the fruit of the forbidden knowledge and awareness, they were ashamed of their nakedthemselves.
+Gan Eden and the nachash, Chava, and Adam, with various curses.
+Adam had to work for his food, Chava was given the pains of child birth, and the nachash has to now crawl on the ground instead of walking.

 IN THIS ISSUE

 Parsha Wrap-Up1

 Artscroll Parsha Stories:

 Tales of Tzadikim2-3

 Stories My Grandfather Told Me5-6

 Parsha Puzzlers:

 Test Your Parsha Knowledge4

 Crack The Parsha Code4

 Torah Rhymes & Riddles5

 Answers7

 Tefilah Treasures7

 Parsha Games8